 - You get one share; here that's three 50¢ voting cards. - We decided an item needs modest support from six of us to prove it's a shared good worth shared funding.
 So the finish line marks the height of six cards, and - You may put only one of your cards into a column. - A costly item has several columns to fill.
-A column here holds \$3, so a \$6 item needs two full columns. - Rule B lets you vote a 50¢ card, a 25¢ card half as tall, and a taller 75¢ card to boost your top choice.
-Four eager voters can fill a column.
-4 x 75¢ = \$3
+A column here holds \$3, so a \$6 item needs two full columns.

+Rule B lets you vote a 50¢ card, a 25¢ card half as tall, and a 75¢ card to boost your top choice (without inciting extreme high and low votes as point-voting ballots do.)

-- When an item wins, the treasurer hides its cards. - Drop the least popular item, the one with the lowest fraction of its columns filled. - Move your cards from a loser to your backup choice. - Repeat until we fill up all the items still in the game.
-Only a few items can win, but all voters can win! - $\Rightarrow$ An app could animate our cards popping into 60¢ columns.
-It pops a 17¢ dot into column 1 of each voter's favorite.
-Then 16¢ pops into each voter's next column, etc., to a round of 3¢.
-Then it drops the weakest 1 and the items left restart at \$0.00.
-A ballot's cards still total \$1.50 but average just $10¢.^2$
+- When an item wins, the treasurer hides its cards, then drops any item that costs more than all the cards left. - Then, one at a time, we drop the least popular item, the one with the lowest fraction of its columns filled. - Move your cards from a loser to your backup choices. - Repeat until we fill all the columns still in the game. - Only a few items can win, but all voters can win!

+Rule C: An app shows the cards pop onto the columns.
+It pops a tall card on the 1st column of each voter's fave.
+A shorter card pops onto each voter's next column, etc. After placing all of the cards, it drops the weakest column and restarts, rebuilding the remaining columns from zero.